yeslogic/prince-docs/docs/styling.md

 Prince allows you to control a number of options that affect how PDF formats pages, from straight-forward options such as page size, to decorations, headers and footers, numbering and page breaking options.
 See detailed information in the [Paged Media](paged.md) section.

 Prince applies default styles to all (X)HTML documents - these style rules can be found in the `html.css` style sheet, located in the `style` folder inside the installation directory (see [Installation Layout](installing.md#installation-layout)).
+The initial values for CSS properties are defined internally - the initial `@page` styles are documented in the [Paged Media](paged.md) chapter.

 Fonts